 Infertility Awareness: Understanding the Need for Third-Party Reproduction

 Many individuals and couples begin their fertility journeys seeking treatment that will allow them the chance to carry a biologically related child.
 However, there are various causes of infertility that can make doing so difficult.
-When this is the case, patients are often introduced to third-party reproduction options such as surrogacy, egg donation, and sperm donation, in which someone other than the intended parents helps bring a child into the world.
+When this is the case, patients are often introduced to third-party reproduction options such as surrogacy, egg donation, and sperm donation, in which someone other than the Intended Parents helps bring a child into the world.

 As this week is National Infertility Awareness Week {NIAW}, we believe it is important to take the time to understand these options and explore why and how third-party reproduction can meet various fertility needs.